 Follow the instructions laid out about making the dish in advance.
 Bring it covered in plastic wrap, and once there, top with cheese and bake until bubbly and delicious.

 Sure!
-I know fresh garlic can be a little strong for some people, so if you want to make the swap with granulated garlic, do it.
+I know fresh garlic can be a little strong for some, so if you want to make the swap, do it.
 I would start with ½ teaspoon of the granulated garlic.
 Taste it for flavor, and add more if you want more garlic flavor.

 Now who’s ready to make this life changing, make ahead mashed potato casserole?